moggieuk/Happy-Hare/README.md

 ```
 log_level & logfile_level can be set to one of (0 = essential, 1 = info, 2 = debug, 3 = trace, 4 = developer)
-Generally you can keep console logging to a minimal whilst still sending debug output to the ercf.log file
+Generally you can keep console logging to a minimal whilst still sending debug output to the mmu.log file
 Increasing the console log level is only really useful during initial setup to save having to constantly open the log file
 log_level: 1
 logfile_level: 3            # Can also be set to -1 to disable log file completely